-Are included a detailed explanation of what it is and how to use it in a normal conversation with an audio example.
-Together with the cool informations we sprinkled like literal meaning, slow pronunciation audio, dialogue example and more!
+Are you ready to learn everything you want to know about the basic French idiom "On marche sur la tête !"?
+It includes a full definition of what it is and how to use it in a casual conversation with an audio example.
+Plus, we also added some useful things like dialogue example, slow pronunciation audio, literal meaning and more!

 You will probably agree that walking on your feet and thinking with your head is a very basic human feature, right?

 Then doing the exact opposite would be a huge nonsense, an illogical behavior, right?